TeaCommerce/Tea-Commerce-Documentation/docs/3.0.0/payment-providers/stripe/README.md

 ### Webhook Notifications

-When using the Stripe provider, the payment status will be updated as actions occuring within the system.
+When using the Stripe provider, the payment status will be updated as actions occur within the system.
 If you'd like payment statuses to be updated if a payment is updated from within Stripe (Refund, Capture, etc) then you can use Stripe webhooks to do this.

 Click **Developers** and then **Webhooks** in the left hand side menu.
 On the right hand side, click **Add Endpoint** and enter the Tea Commerce cummunication URL as follows (replacing the parameters in square brackets with the corisponding values taken from your store):